DiabbZegpi/weather_data/README.md

 # Weather data into R
-This repository contains a html file that summarises how to get weather data into R.
+This repository contains Rmarkdown and html files that summarise how to get weather data into R.